 Genetics, Molecular Biology

-Ulrike Heberlein is a scientific program director and a laboratory head at the Janelia Farm Research Campus.
+Ulrike Heberlein is a senior fellow and the director of the graduate program at the Janelia Research Campus.
 Heberlein received her BS and MS degrees from the University of Concepción, Chile.
-She received her PhD degree in biochemistry from the University of California, Berkeley, where she went on to conduct postdoctoral research under Gerald Rubin (now director, Janelia Farm Research Campus).
+She received her PhD degree in biochemistry from the University of California, Berkeley, where she went on to conduct postdoctoral research under Gerald Rubin (now director, Janelia Research Campus).
 In 1993 Heberlein became affiliated with the University of California, San Francisco (UCSF), starting as a principal investigator at the Gallo Clinic and Research Center and an assistant professor in the Department of Neurology.
 Before coming to coming to Janelia, Heberlein served as a professor in the Department of Anatomy and an investigator at the Ernest Gallo Clinic and Research Center in Emeryville, California.
 In addition to her Janelia appointment, Heberlein continues at UCSF as an adjunct professor in the Department of Anatomy.

 Heberlein has received the Presidential Early Career Award for Scientists and Engineers; the McKnight Investigator Award; the Byers Award in Basic Science, UCSF; and the Soloway Lecture Award, National Institutes of Health.
 In 2010, Heberlein was elected as a foreign member to the National Academy of Sciences.